 Your home is one of the most important investments you’ll ever make, so it makes sense to choose a company with the knowledge and expertise to ensure your remodeling project goes your way, with minimal stress and disruption to your life.
 At LoneStar Design Build, we use a design/build process that streamlines your kitchen renovation.
 We’re responsible for everything, from the initial consultation to determining your priorities in the design and planning process… through construction and into the final walkthrough.

 We’ve been working in the remodeling industry since 2007 and have won awards for our customer service and remodeling skills.
-We’re a member of National Association of Remodeling Industry (NARI), Better Business Bureau (BBB) and The Good Contractor’s Organization (TGCO) and we make sure to work with specialty trades and subcontractors that we’ve thoroughly vetted, so we can ensure you’re receiving the highest quality remodeling work possible.
+We’re a member of the National Association of Remodeling Industry (NARI), and the Better Business Bureau (BBB).
+We make sure to work with specialty trades and subcontractors that we’ve thoroughly vetted, so we can ensure you’re receiving the highest quality remodeling work possible.

 We specialize in Kitchen remodeling, with certification in kitchen and bath remodeling.
 Every client is unique, and every project is different, depending on size, selections and client desires.
 You will have the attention of our Designer to assist you throughout the design and planning process, making sure you’re making the right decisions, and everything flows perfectly throughout your home.
 Your main point of contact throughout the construction is our Project Coordinator, so you’ll only have one number for updates and information about your project.
 LoneStar Design Build will customize every project according to your needs and wish list.
 Contact Us so we can discuss your project and get to know you.
 You are on the path to … Renovate, Remodel, Relax!